 Thaton – 2 hours

 Thaton is a town near Chiang Mai and close to the Burmese border.
 The main draw for tourists to Thaton is that there is a river pier here where boats take you on a 4 hour trip to Chiang Rai.
-This river boat trip is famous and offers stunning scenery along the route.
+This riverboat trip is famous and offers stunning scenery along the route.
 Thaton is a quiet town without much tourism or nightlife, but is beautiful, friendly and surrounded by some amazing countryside.
 Thaton also has a large old temple on top of a mountain just outside the town.
-After an hours walk to the summit you are rewarded with a gorgeous panoramic view over the surrounding beauty.
+After an hour’s walk to the summit, you are rewarded with a gorgeous panoramic view of the surrounding beauty.

 Lampang – 2 hours

 Lampang is a charming small city near Chiang Mai that is famous for its horse-drawn carriages and home of the king’s stable of white elephants.
 Of all the cities and towns near Chiang Mai, Lampang has the most distinctive character.
 The rooster is a very old symbol of Lampang, derived from a local legend about a white rooster that was sent by the Brahmin God Indra to wake the locals so they could give alms to the Lord Buddha, who was travelling through the town.